Aries (character): LMD

-This version of Aries was a Life Model Decoy created along with an entirely new Zodiac in the Theatre of Genetics by Scorpio (aka Jake Fury).
-The Defenders attacked the Theatre and Scorpio was forced to activated the LMD Zodiac prematurely.
-The Aries LMD rushed into battle but was hampered by his clumsiness and recklessness.
-During the battle Moon Knight and Nighthawk were able to cause Aries to slam into a wall knocking it unconscious.
-The Aries LMD was taken into S.H.I.E.L.D. custody following the battle.
+This version of Aries is a Life Model Decoy (LMD) created by Scorpio.
+When the Defenders attack Zodiac, Scorpio is forced to activate the LMD Zodiac prematurely.
+During the battle, Moon Knight and Nighthawk cause Aries to slam into a wall knocking it unconscious.
+Aries is taken into S.H.I.E.L.D. custody following the battle.

-Later, Aries and the rest of the LMD Zodiac, led by Quicksilver, battled the Avengers whom Quicksilver was attempting to frame for treason.
-During an underwater battle near Avengers Mansion with a team of the heroes, the Aries and Taurus LMDs were flung out into the river and apprehended by the authorities.
+Aries and the rest of the LMD Zodiac, led by Quicksilver, battle the Avengers, whom Quicksilver is attempting to frame for treason.
+During an underwater battle near Avengers Mansion, Aries and Taurus are flung out into the river and apprehended by authorities.

-After being released from prison, Aries and the rest of the LMD Zodiac attacked and killed all the human Zodiac Cartel except for Cornelius Van Lunt (aka Taurus).
-Soon after the LMD Zodiac attempted to rob the Denver Mint, but were interrupted by the West Coast Avengers.
-During the battle the Scorpio LMD brought both the Zodiac and the Avengers to the Ankh Dimension, but this had the unwanted result of shutting down all the LMDs, leaving them immobile in that foreign dimension.
+After being released from prison, Aries and the rest of the LMD Zodiac attack and kill all of the human Zodiac members except for Taurus.
+Soon after, the LMD Zodiac attempt to rob the Denver Mint, but were interrupted by the West Coast Avengers.
+During the battle, Scorpio brings Zodiac and the Avengers to the Ankh Dimension.
+As an unintended consequence, the LMDs run out of energy, causing them to shut down.

 Oscar Gordon

-Not much is known about this version of Aries or how he joined the Zodiac Cartel.
+Not much is known about this version of Aries or how he joined Zodiac.
 He likely was invited by Cornelius Van Lunt as done previously.
-Taurus later the second version of Aquarius and this incarnation of Aries tried to kill Iron Man (James Rhodes), but both failed.
-In their battle, Aries was defeated and turned over to the authorities.
-He was killed by the LMD versions of the Zodiac.
+Taurus, Aquarius, and attempt to kill Iron Man (James Rhodes), but fail.
+In their battle, Aries is defeated and turned over to authorities.
+Aries is later killed by the LMD versions of the Zodiac.

 Ecliptic Aries

-This incarnation of Aries was a product of genetic engineering recruited by Scorpio who was working for the Ecliptic.
-This version of Zodiac was sent by Scorpio to steal the Nth Projector from Department H. During their mission they were attacked and defeated by Alpha Flight, but were able to escape.
+This incarnation of Aries is a product of genetic engineering recruited by Scorpio, who was working for the Ecliptic.
+Aries and Zodiac are sent by Scorpio to steal the Nth Projector from Department H. During their mission, they are attacked by Alpha Flight, but manage to escape.

-Soon after, the Director of Weapon X sent a Weapon X team to the Zodiac's castle headquarters to retrieve Madison Jeffries who had become one of the Zodiac's Gemini twins.
+Soon after, the director of Weapon X sends a Weapon X team to the Zodiac's castle headquarters to retrieve Madison Jeffries.
 The Zodiac were defeated and Jeffries was recovered.
-The Zodiac were drained of their life energy by Sauron and, after the creature had left, Weapon X blew up the castle leaving the Zodiac for dead.
+The Zodiac are drained of their life energy by Sauron and left for dead as the castle explodes.

 Thanos' Aries

 The sixth Aries is a criminal recruited and empowered by Thanos to recover various alien artifacts scattered around Earth.
-He battles the Avengers with the rest of the new Zodiac organization, but is eventually de-powered when Thanos no longer needs him leaving him and the other Zodiac members for dead on the self-destructing Helicarrier.
+He battles the Avengers with the rest of the new Zodiac organization, but is eventually de-powered when Thanos no longer needs him.
+Aries and the other members of Zodiac are left for dead on the self-destructing Helicarrier.